ninjastack101/Britcore/README.md

 ##### Deployment

 This project has been deployed on Heroku.
-Here is the link for the deployed version:
+Here is the link for the deployed version: [Heroku Link](https://britecore-test-task.herokuapp.com/)

 ## Questionnaire